 - Either a high- or low-salt diet was followed for three more weeks

-- blood pressure using both manual manometer and the Omron automatic device; weight, height, waist and hip circumference were measured at each clinic visit
+- BP using both manual manometer and the Omron automatic device; weight, height, waist and hip circumference were measured at each clinic visit

 - 24-hour urine samples at baseline and the end of each three-week diet intervention were assayed for sodium (Na) and potassium (K).